 Summary

-In the AnQi CMS, utilizingescapejsThe filter is a critical step to safely embed dynamic data into JavaScript code.
-It converts potentially dangerous characters into safe\uxxxxEncoding effectively prevents cross-site scripting (XSS) attacks, thereby ensuring the security of your website's users and the integrity of the data.
-Always remember that when placing template variables into<script>When a JavaScript string literal is inside a tag, it should use `
+In the Aiqi CMS, make use ofescapejsThe filter is a critical step to ensure that dynamic data is safely embedded in JavaScript code.
+It converts potential dangerous characters to safe\uxxxxEncoding effectively prevents cross-site scripting attacks (XSS), thereby ensuring the security of your website's users and data integrity.
+Always remember to place template variables in<script>When a JavaScript string literal is enclosed in tags, it should be used with `